Applying Machine Learning and LSTM for Classifying EEG Signals

 Thanks to a convolutional neural network, we identified that 4096 samples(up to downsampling) yield the least error rate in the final model.
 The derived model enabled us to calculate the area under ROC curve, which equals 0.91983.

 The second experimental algorithm was the so-called “random forest” since it is one of the most popular methods for classification today.
 This algorithm consists of a set of decisions trees, each of them gets its own dataset from the total dataset.
 We ran out of time trying a combination of “wavelet transform + random forest” because wavelet transform is very time-consuming

 The third chosen machine learning algorithm was RNN (recurrent neural networks).
 One of the main characteristics of RNN is back coupling.
 Biological neural networks are recurrent.
 They have memory, which allows to not convey signal history to the network.

 We ran multiple experiments with the recurrent neural network, tested various architectures and back coupling delay.
 The network didn’t learn.
 There was a problem with memory — we could not create a complex network with more than two layers.
 Then we came to the conclusion that we need to try a special type of neural networks — LSTM (long short term memory).
 Nonetheless, the complexity of the LSTM algorithm requires deeper investigation than it was possible under the competition circumstances.
 For these reasons, we decided to stop at the current stage, without obtaining LSTM testing results.

 Finally, our R&D team was able to obtain a high-quality classification of EEG signals during the process of hand movements.
 Thanks to the quality parameter “area under ROC curve”, which was derived as a result of using convolutional neural networks, we verified that deep learning algorithms are effective in various types of signal classification.
-Therefore, we can conclude that convolutional neural networks are one of the greatest deep learning methods for the development of a brain-computer interface.
+Therefore, we can conclude that CNN and fully convolutional networks are one of the greatest deep learning methods for the development of a brain-computer interface.
 In simple words, show us your EEG signals and we’ll figure out what you were doing at the moment of EEG recording.